muhark/dpir-intro-python/Week8/lecture.md

 - One common alternative to Euclidean distances is _cosine similarity_.
 - The cosine similarity between two vectors is a function of the angle created by the two vectors from the origin.
-- This measure is less sensitive to differences in magnitude.

 ![Cosine Distance](https://www.oreilly.com/library/view/statistics-for-machine/9781788295758/assets/2b4a7a82-ad4c-4b2a-b808-e423a334de6f.png)